CIBC-Internal/python/Doc/library/io.rst

       data needed to be written to the raw stream but it couldn't accept all the data without blocking.

+      The caller may release or mutate *b* after this method returns, so the implementation should only access *b* during the method call.

 Raw File I/O
 ^^^^^^^^^^^^

 .. class:: FileIO(name, mode='r', closefd=True, opener=None)

-   :class:`FileIO` represents an OS-level file containing bytes data.
+   A raw binary stream representing an OS-level file containing bytes data.
+It inherits :class:`RawIOBase`.
-   It implements the :class:`RawIOBase` interface (and therefore the :class:`IOBase` interface, too).

    The *name* can be one of two things:

-   * a character string or :class:`bytes` object representing the path to the file which will be opened;
+   * a character string or :class:`bytes` object representing the path to the file which will be opened.
+In this case closefd must be ``True`` (the default) otherwise an error will be raised.
    * an integer representing the number of an existing OS-level file descriptor to which the resulting :class:`FileIO` object will give access.
+When the FileIO object is closed this fd will be closed as well, unless *closefd* is set to ``False``.

    The *mode* can be ``'r'``, ``'w'``, ``'x'`` or ``'a'`` for reading (default), writing, exclusive creation or appending.
 The file will be